 If you’re going to be spending any amount of time hiking or backpacking, you’ll want to carry a first aid kit with you.
 Always.
 Just in case.

-But, first aid kits come in all shapes, sizes, and price ranges.
+But, hiking first aid kits come in all shapes, sizes, and price ranges.

 - Are you going out for a day hike?
 Or a multi-day backpacking trip?

-- Are you carrying first aid supplies only for yourself?
+- Are you carrying hiking first aid supplies only for yourself?
 Or for multiple people?

 - Do you, or anyone traveling with you, have any health conditions that require specific medical equipment or supplies?

-- Would you like to build your first aid kit totally from scratch, or customize a pre-made kit?
+- Would you like to build your first aid kit totally from scratch, or customize a pre-made first aid kit?

 Whether you buy a pre-made kit or are creating your own from scratch, you’re going to want these